uv-cpp/s3client/doc/docs/custom_request.markdown

 1. creating a function that returns
     - request parameters as an `S3Api::SendParams` instance
-    - request body as text in XML formant if required
+    - request body as text in XML format if required
 2. sending the request using the `S3Api::Send` method
 3. creating a function that returns the parsed response body and HTTP headers
     - HTTP headers are already parsed and stored into a `map` object